 When it comes to water quality, our lawns and gardens can play a role.
 To help Florida homeowners protect and preserve this vital resource,Scotts offers lawn and garden stewardship information.
 Through radio and online advertising, a Florida-specific web page with seasonal stewardship tips and in-store educational messaging, we ensure all Floridians can protect the waterways connected to their backyards.

 Water and Habitat Restoration

-ScottsMiracle-Gro is partnering on unique environmental restoration programs starting with Tampa Bay Watch and the Bay Grasses in Classes program .
-In the program, students will tend native plant nurseries on school grounds and transfer the plants they grow to designated restoration sites within the Tampa Bay estuary.
-The restoration plantings help clean the Bay by filtering nutrients, while the students learn real-world environmental and agronomic education principles that will help them become the next generation of stewards for Florida’s waterways.
+Since 2016 ScottsMiracle-Gro has partnered on a unique environmental restoration program with Tampa Bay Watch through its Bay Grasses in Classes program.
+Students tend native plant nurseries on school grounds and transfer the plants they grow to designated restoration sites within the Tampa Bay estuary.
+The restoration plantings help clean the bay by filtering nutrients.
+At the same time, students learn real-world environmental and agronomic education principles that will help them become the next generation of stewards for Florida’s waterways and expert backyard gardeners.

-By Land & By Sea: Community Greenspace Helps Water Quality
+By Land and By Sea: Community Greenspace Helps Water Quality

-We are helping local communities create and support their own community gardens and greenspaces in each of Florida’s 67 counties.
-This effort is part of the company’s GRO1000 grant program that seeks to establish community gardens in 1,000 U.S. cities by 2018.
-Our community lawns and green spaces serve as some of the most effective tools to reduce stormwater runoff, protect against erosion and nutrient loss and also increase groundwater recharge.
+We are helping local communities create and support their own community gardens and green spaces in each of Florida’s 67 counties.
+This effort is part of the company’s GRO1000 grant program that has established 1,000 community gardens across North America.
+These community lawns and greenspaces serve as some of the most effective tools to reduce stormwater runoff, protect against erosion and nutrient loss and also increase groundwater recharge.